 Refurbished toilets in Kibuko, Uganda reveal one of the many innovative ways that communities can improve sanitation for themselves.

 Today improved rural coverage in Cambodia stands at 18 per cent.

 GSF's vision for target regions in Madagascar is to attain "open defecation free" status.

-Ten countries are improving lives and empowering communities by actively implementing the GSF, with more starting soon.
+Eleven countries are improving lives and empowering communities by actively implementing the GSF, with more starting soon.
 Learn more here.

 Click here to watch the video "WSSCC & GSF - Tracking progress in Madagascar."

 The opinions expressed by the individuals listed as experts on www.wsscc.org are their own and do not necessarily reflect WSSCC’s official positions.